Chicago police tout 14% homicide drop, and concede there's more to do

 "It's important to keep in mind these numbers aren't a spike of the football by any means," but an indication progress is being made, Johnson said.

-Johnson and City Alderman Jason Ervin, who also attended Friday's news conference, acknowledged that current crime levels still sow fear in neighborhoods.
+Still, Johnson and community activists acknowledged that current crime levels still sow fear in neighborhoods.

-"Definitely, it's going to take some time to translate into people feeling safer, but definitely, it's a positive start," Ervin told CNN affiliate WGN.
+"It's great there's a slight decrease from last year, but let's not forget that last year was the worst in 20 years," Father Michael Pfleger, pastor at Saint Sabina Church and an activist on Chicago's South Side, told CNN.
+"Let's not use the barometer of last year.
+Let's look over the last three or four years.
+Hell, anything should look good next to last year."

+Chicago also has been a frequent target of criticism for President Donald Trump, who has talked and tweeted about rampant crime and the failure to fight gun violence there.

 Crime-fighting investments made